New Partition Identities From $C_{\ell}^{(1)}$-Modules: Introduction

 \section{Introduction}

-The seminal work \cite{LW} of J. Lepowsky and R. Wilson on Lie-theoretic interpretation of Rogers-Ramanujan identities led to the discovery of numerous new combinatorial identities.
-Several interesting generalizations of the {\it classical} Rogers-Ramanujan identities related to the representation theory of affine Lie algebras have recently appeared, let us mention only \cite{KR} and \cite{BJSM}.
-On the other side, some parts of representation theory lead to Rogers-Ramanujan type {\it colored} partition identities, let us mention only \cite{AAG} and \cite{DK} for this vein of research.
+The seminal work \cite{LW} of J. Lepowsky and R. Wilson on a Lie-theoretic interpretation of the Rogers-Ramanujan identities led to the discovery of numerous new combinatorial identities, like in \cite{C} or \cite{MP}.
+Recently several identities in the style of the Rogers-Ramanujan identities related to the representation theory of affine Lie algebras have appeared, let us mention only \cite{KR} and \cite{BJSM}.
+On the other side, some parts of representation theory lead to Rogers-Ramanujan type {\em colored} partition identities, let us mention only \cite{DK} and \cite{PS1} for this vein of research.

 In this paper we conjecture combinatorial Rogers-Ramanujan type colored partition identities related to standard representations of the affine Lie algebra of type $C^{(1)}_\ell$, $\ell\geq2$, and we conjecture similar colored partition identities with no obvious connection to representation theory of affine Lie algebras.